jerryowusu/rails_search_app/README.md

 4. Seed your local database. rails db:seed

-5. Run ./bin/dev or rails sto start your app at http://localhost:3000.
+5. Run ./bin/dev or rails s to start your app at http://localhost:3000.

 ## Author